|

 a liver transplant considered?

-risk of death because the liver is not functioning, the patient has end stage
+of death because the liver is not functioning, the patient has end stage liver

-liver disease.
+disease.
 At this point, liver transplantation is considered.
-Although
+Although there are

-there are many diseases that have been treated with liver transplants, there
+many diseases that have been treated with liver transplants, there are several

 - Alcohol related liver disease

-after transplant because a transplanted liver will become
+alcohol after transplant because a transplanted liver will become severely

 - Autoimmune hepatitis